 I felt at times, years ago, that it was like I was being forced into monkhood.
 And what if it was all for nothing?
 Catholic monks live celibate lives, and LDS people believe they don’t have to do that to reach heaven.
 Was I like them?
 In some ways I knew I wasn’t.
 In their case, they chose celibacy, and they likely don’t have romance-driven brains.
 In LDS society, there are some gay people who are totally fine being celibate.
 People are wired definitely.
 Their experiences are just as valid as mine, but I feel like they sometimes dismiss the experiences of romance-driven individuals such as myself.
 There are still others, who while not sexually attracted to the opposite gender, may be wired differently love-wise, and could make marriage work.
 As I don't feel romantic love for women, I couldn’t continue pursuing that route.
 It always felt wrong.

 I ended up developing a goal.
 To help reform Mormonism into something better (see the last page of The Mormon Challenge), or to somehow help build up or reform an organization into being the perfect replacement for Mormonism.
 Either way, to give people a community without all of the downsides.
 I don’t imagine I’ll achieve that goal, but I’m filled with peace at the thought of working on it.
 We’ll see how that goes I guess.
 I’m still alone.
-I’m so used to extremely slow-moving relationships that nothing has really worked in the faster-paced gay dating world, but the hope of love being around the corner makes all the difference.
+I’m so used to extremely slow-moving relationships that nothing has really worked in the faster-paced gay dating world.
+Each time, one guy falls in love (whether me or him), the other doesn't, and the relationship comes to an end.
+I'm alright, though.
+The hope of true love waiting around the corner makes all the difference.
 The difference between drowning and breathing.